Who Went Home On ‘The Challenge XXX: Dirty 30’ Episode 11? [Spoilers]

 The drama was in full force tonight on The Challenge XXX: Dirty 30, as alcohol played more of a role than anything else.
-We saw some of these players on The Challenge XXX get a little drunk and get a little angry, but who went home on The Challenge XXX: Dirty 30 tonight?
+Viewers saw some of these players on The Challenge XXX get a little drunk and get a little angry, but who went home on The Challenge XXX: Dirty 30 tonight?
 Find out the Episode 11 results below in our The Challenge XXX spoilers.

 Last week on The Challenge XXX, it was time for another redemption challenge.
 The eliminated players from the past few episodes were back and competing for a spot back in the game.
 To earn that spot, they had to eat some local delicacies, which included slimy pork nose and a hardboiled cow’s eye.
 In the end, it was Aneesa and Hunter winning the challenge and winning a spot back in the competition.